smartarch/extremexp-llm/patterns.md

 ### Missing link

-Rationale: Can the LLM detect that the flow is not connected (there is a missing link)?
+Rationale: Can the LLM detect that a flow is not connected (there is a missing link)?

 Parameters: